 Darlene Hickman, Secretary (non-voting):

 Willie Banks is the President and Chief Executive Officer of HSJ Incorporated, a sports consulting corporation with offices in the U.S. and Japan.
-He formerly served as Vice President of The Athletics Congress and chairman of the Athletes Advisory Committee and is past President of the USATF Alumni Association.
+He formerly served as Vice President of The Athletics Congress, chairman of the Athletes Advisory Committee and was President of the USATF Alumni Association.
 Willie is an inductee into the National Track & Field Hall of Fame and recipient of the Jesse Owens Award.
-He is a former world record holder in the triple jump who represented the U.S. in 18 international competitions and was a member of three Olympic Teams.
+He is a former triple jump world record holder, who represented the U.S. in 18 international competitions and was a member of three Olympic Teams.
 Willie presently competes in masters track & field events.

 A communications, corporate, entertainment and sports attorney, Mickey is vice president of national accounts for the Fox News Channel in New York, where he manages relationships with cable and satellite companies, negotiates agreements and leads the account sales team.
 He previously was senior director of programming for Time Warner Cable, worked as in-house counsel for Zomba Recording Corporation and was chief operating officer for Indianapolis-based SCA Sports & Entertainment, where he handled personnel, budgets and strategic planning as well as serving as a talent agent for entertainers and an agent for professional athletes.
 In the 1990s he was a captain in the U.S. Army’s Judge Advocate General’s Corps, serving as a criminal prosecutor at Ft.
 Leonard Wood.
 He is a graduate of Harvard University and Notre Dame Law School.

 Dr. Evie Dennis: